 The following Accessibility Manual provides an overview of the primary accessibility laws and requirements that are applicable to projects funded under the Plan, as well as a summary of the QAP Threshold and Scoring Criteria for accessibility design and construction standards for properties funded with HOME, NHTF, CDBG-DR, TCAP and / or Low-Income Housing Tax Credits.

 DCA Accessibility Policy

-DCA requires that all projects which receive funding under the Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the "units, common areas, facilities and services" are readily accessible to and usable by disabled persons.
-All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2024 Accessibility Manual.
+DCA requires that all projects which receive funding under the 2024-2025 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the units, common areas, facilities and services are readily accessible to and usable by disabled persons.
+All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in this Manual:

 The Fair Housing Amendments Act of 1988 (FHA)

 Americans with Disabilities Act (ADA)